-- it is not clear that scheduling facilities that contribute to dispatch demand inaccuracy but are highly variable in their operation at all times (eg steel and paper mills) would improve dispatch demand accuracy.
-In contrast, scheduling facilities such as aluminium and zinc smelters may improve dispatch accuracy, although EY notes that in the majority of dispatch intervals with material regional error "Townsville Zinc does not have a material error indicating there are frequently other causes of material regional error in Queensland."176 - the evidence of price responsive behaviour is weaker for facilities that are linked to some other operation, eg co-generation facilities, bio-gas, coal mine gas.
+- the contribution to dispatch demand inaccuracy from very large loads such as aluminium and zinc smelters are highly correlated with dispatch intervals with large dispatch demand inaccuracy.203 - the contribution from high variable facilities such as steel and paper mills is less conclusive - it is not clear that scheduling facilities that contribute to dispatch demand inaccuracy but are highly variable in their operation at all times (eg steel and paper mills) would improve dispatch demand accuracy.
+In contrast, scheduling facilities such as aluminium and zinc smelters may improve dispatch accuracy, although EY notes that in the majority of dispatch intervals with material regional error "Townsville Zinc does not have a material error indicating there are frequently other causes of material regional error in Queensland."204 - the evidence of price responsive behaviour is weaker for facilities that are linked to some other operation, e.g. co-generation facilities, bio-gas, coal mine gas.
 It is likely that generation from these facilities is more dependent on the operation of their core industrial process than on the wholesale electricity price.

-D.5 AEMO forecasting
+E.5 AEMO forecasting

-D.5.1 The neural network model
+E.5.1 The neural network model

 EY's study noted that AEMO's neural network model did not account for substantial changes between dispatch intervals.
 To better understand this, the AEMC engaged the University of Wollongong to advise on the adequacy of AEMO's neural network model to provide accurate pre-dispatch forecasting and dispatch.
-This report is published together with this draft rule determination.177 The key findings of this report were:
+This report is published together with this final rule determination.205 The key findings of this report were:

-- AEMO's model is a first generation neural network model and major components of it are now nearly 20 years old.178 It cannot deal with a range of circumstances including volatility, price spikes and price response - a more modern neural network model would likely improve demand forecast accuracy, relatively quickly and at relatively low cost179 - it is possible to incorporate smart meter and climate data in more modern models - the report also noted there is a trend towards predicting the demand of individual loads.
+- AEMO's model is a first generation neural network model and major components of it are now nearly 20 years old.206 It cannot deal with a range of circumstances including volatility, price spikes and price response - a more modern neural network model would likely improve demand forecast accuracy, relatively quickly and at relatively low cost207